 During the due diligence process related to the acquisition of SYS, senior management identified three business units of SYS which were non-core to Kratos' base national security and public security businesses.
 These businesses provided video surveillance and information analysis products, digital broadcasting products and incident response management systems.
 In December 2008, after evaluating these businesses further, a decision was made to dispose of and sell all three business units.
-In accordance with FASB ASC Topic 205, Presentation of Financial Statements ("Topic 205"), these business units were classified as held for sale and reported in discontinued operations as of and for the year ended December 28, 2008.
+In accordance with Topic 205, these business units were classified as held for sale and reported in discontinued operations as of and for the year ended December 28, 2008.
 The Company recorded a \$4.5 million impairment charge in the fourth quarter of 2008 primarily related to the impairment of goodwill allocated to these businesses.
 In the first quarter of 2009, all three of the businesses were sold for an aggregate cash consideration of approximately \$0.4 million.